 Is an Unclear Corporate Strategy Holding You Back?

-Strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of revenue growth, profitability, customer satisfaction, and employee engagement.
+Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of revenue growth, profitability, customer satisfaction, and employee engagement.
 If you don’t know where you want to go, how on earth can you get there?

-Why Strategic Clarity So Difficult
+Why Strategic Clarity Is So Difficult

 9 Symptoms of an Unclear Corporate Strategy